expo/expo/docs/pages/guides/using-hermes.md

 ## iOS setup

-> Hermes for iOS is supported from SDK 43 and above.
+> Hermes for iOS is supported from SDK 43 and above in [development builds](/development/introduction.md) using `expo-dev-client` and standalone apps built with EAS Build.
+Hermes is not supported in Expo Go for iOS.
 For bare apps created before SDK 43, [follow these instructions to update your project configuration](https://expo.fyi/hermes-ios-config).

 To get started, open your **app.json** and add `jsEngine` field: